A SHORT HISTORY OF TURKEY

 After they captured Constantinople (which was renamed Istanbul) the Turks made inroads into Europe.
 They captured the Balkans.
 They also captured Egypt in 1517 and in the 16th century the Ottoman Empire was immensely powerful and rich.
-However the Ottoman Empire reached a peak under Suleiman I (1520-66) known as Suleiman the magnificent.
+However, the Ottoman Empire reached a peak under Suleiman I (1520-66) known as Suleiman the magnificent.
 In 1522 he captured Rhodes and in 1526 he captured Hungary but he failed to capture Malta in 1566.
 The Turks were defeated at sea by the Spanish and Venetians at the Battle of Lepanto in 1571.
 Nevertheless, the Turks were left a force to be reckoned with.
 In 1573 they captured Cyprus.

 In the 17th century the Turkish Empire declined (although it remained very powerful).
 As late as 1683 the Turks lay siege to Vienna but they were driven back.
-Afterwards the Turks were forced to surrender territory to the Europeans.
+Afterward, the Turks were forced to surrender territory to the Europeans.
 (The Turks surrendered Hungary by a treaty of 1699).
 In the 18th century there were several wars between Russia and the Turkish Empire and the Russians gradually took land from them.

 In the 19th century the Turkish Empire was faced with the rise of nationalism in Europe.
 The first country to break away was Greece in 1832.
 In the 19th century, the Turkish Empire continued to decline.
-Abdulhamid II (1876-1909) attempted to modernise Turkey by building railways and telegraph lines but his rule was repressive.
+Abdulhamid II (1876-1909) attempted to modernize Turkey by building railways and telegraph lines but his rule was repressive.

 Meanwhile parts of the Turkish Empire broke away.
 In 1878 Romania and Serbia became independent.
 Bulgaria became independent in 1908.
-Also in 1908 a revolution took place in Turkey and the Sultan was forced to call elections.
+Also in 1908, a revolution took place in Turkey and the Sultan was forced to call elections.
 The next year he abdicated and his replacement was only a figurehead.

 Then in 1914 Turkey joined the German side in the First World War.
 However, Turkey surrendered on 30 October 1918.
 Afterward, the Turks were stripped of their empire.
-Greece, France, Italy and Britain occupied parts of Turkey.
+Greece, France, Italy, and Britain occupied parts of Turkey.
 The Sultan was powerless so in 1920 General Mustafa Kemal formed a national assembly in Ankara.
 Kemal and his army drove out foreigners in the Turkish War of Independence 1920-22 and in November 1922 the national assembly abolished the sultanate.
 Mustafa Kemal became president of Turkey.
 Kemal introduced reforms and made Turkey a modern, secular state.
 He also promoted education and introduced a modified Latin alphabet.
-The fez was abolished in 1925 and from 1930 women were allowed to vote.
-Mustafa Kemal took the name Kemal Ataturk.
+The fez was abolished in 1925 and in 1934 women gained full voting rights.
+Mustafa Kemal took the name, Kemal Ataturk.
 He remained president of Turkey until his death in 1938.